thibault-cne/thibault-cne/README.md

 # 🤾🏼‍♂️ Thibault Cheneviere

 I'm Thibault Cheneviere, a student in IT at TELECOM Nancy.
-I'm interested in all technologies and especially full-stack web apps.
+I'm interested in all technologies and especially full-stack web apps and C development which might be my favorite language for now.

 ---